esdrasfonsecag-code/esdrasfonsecag-code/README.md

 ## 🏆 Achievements
 - 🎓 Started my ADS degree at UNA Contagem
 - 💪 Renewed discipline and focus in 2025
-- 📘 Developing practical exercises and projects in Java and Portugol
+- 📘 Developing hands-on projects and exercises in Java and Portugol

 ---